High Risk

 How long do I have to wait to get my reserve money back?

 As all processing banks are different, this depends on the specific details outlined in your merchant agreement.
 In the event that your merchant account is terminated with a reserve balance, you’ll generally have to wait about six months (or 180 days) to receive the balance.
-Since reserves are intended to protect processing banks from potential losses on your account, they need to make sure that they have sufficient funds to cover any issues that may arise following account closure.
+Since reserves protect processing banks from potential losses on your account, they need to make sure that they have sufficient funds to cover any issues that may arise following account closure.

 What happens to the reserve money if I cancel my account or get shut down?